Quick Navigation

 Moreover, it will cause a negative association with the litter box; hence, they will most likely try to avoid it.

-Give the rabbit a treat whenever they willingly hop into the litter box to make it more positive experience for them.
+Give the rabbit a treat whenever they willingly hop into the litter box to make it a more positive experience for them.

 Furthermore, please be aware that some will never be 100% litter trained.